felseg/bwcurve.ts/README.md

 # BWCurve.ts

-Browser and Node.js compatible TypeScript library to read, write and modify Bitwig Studios .bwcurve format.
+NOTE: Until this package gets to 1.0.0 it will not follow SemVer, the API _will_ change suddenly without any warning.
+Only use this package if you are fine with that.

+BWCurve.ts is a Browser and Node.js compatible TypeScript library to read, write and modify Bitwig Studios .bwcurve format.
 Reading .bwcurve is not yet supported, but will be added as soon as possible.

 ## Usage